How Christians Should Steward Time and Money

 "And the world is passing away along with its desires, but whoever does the will of God abides forever."
 (1 John 2:17 ESV)

-Money lost can be regained.
+And here is what makes time more precious than money: money lost can be regained.
 Time lost can never be found again.
 Once gone, it is gone forever.

 "We must work the works of him who sent me while it is day; night is coming, when no one can work."
 (John 9:4 ESV)